The Interrelationship Between Marine Corps and ASVAB

 - Assembling Objects (AO)

 1. CAT-ASVAB - This is the computerized test type.
-There are 10 subtests in this marine ASVAB version as given above.
+There are 10 subtests in this version of this test as given above.
 This is an adaptive version of the test, which means that, the difficulty level of the questions is adapted to the capacity of the examinees.

-2. P&P-ASVAB- Paper & Pencil ASVAB- This is the traditional method of exam administration.
+2. P&P or Paper & Pencil ASVAB- This is the traditional method of exam administration.
 In this version, there are 9 subtests.
 The Auto Information (AI) and Shop Information (SI) are merged into one subtest, the Auto and Shop Information (SI) in this version of the test.

 Question Types, Sections and Duration of the Test

-All the questions in the marine ASVAB are multiple-choice questions.
-There is no negative marking for wrong answers.
+All the questions in the exam are multiple-choice questions and there is no negative marking for wrong answers.
 The total time duration for the test is around 2 hours and 30 minutes.
 The number of questions and the time allotted for each subtest is different for the two versions of the test.
-A major difference between the CAT-ASVAB and the P&P ASVAB is that in CAT-ASVAB, each candidate gets a different set of questions but in P&P-ASVAB all the candidates get the same set of questions.
+A major difference between the computerized and paper-based formats is that in CAT-ASVAB, each candidate gets a different set of questions but in P&P-ASVAB all the candidates get the same set of questions.

 |Subtest||Description||No. of Questions||Time Duration (minutes)|